SharePoint/sp-dev-docs/docs/general-development/sharepoint-composites-handbook.md

  **Developer friendly** Starting an application from scratch is expensive, time-consuming, and risky.
 Enhancing a familiar, working solution is often preferred.
 For a developer, a SharePoint Composite can be a working prototype that lays the foundation for an application, and that now needs to scale up to potentially thousands of users or millions of rows.
-Perhaps, you only need to add a custom Web Part.
+Perhaps, you only need to add a custom web part.
 Or you decide to revise part of the SharePoint Composite solution with custom, managed code.
 Either way, you improve your productivity.